Get

 Active, energetic, friendly, gentle, stubborn, independent

 The Siberian Husky is a stunning example of a northern working breed with a compact, athletic body, a thick double coat, erect ears, and a fluffy, sickle-shaped tail.
-Originating in northeastern Asia by the native Chukchi people, Huskies were first bred as companion dogs but became sled dogs as the semi-nomadic people had to expand their hunting grounds.
+Originating in northeastern Asia by the native Chukchi people, Huskies were first bred as companion dogs but became sled dogs when the semi-nomadic people had to expand their hunting grounds.

 Siberian Husky Characteristics